-It’s official: road trips have experienced a resurgence in the U.S. With so many travelers taking to the open road, that inevitably means stops at unique roadside attractions.
+It’s official: road trips are back and better than ever.
+And with so many travelers taking to the open road, that means stops at unique roadside attractions are a must.

-Of course, the best roadside attractions give you the chance to witness everything from larger-than-life statues to can’t-help-but-smile kitsch.
-So hop out of the car to stretch your legs at these whimsical sights you can find across the country — and stay at a clean, verified home right on your route.
+Of course, the best roadside attractions give you the chance to see everything from larger-than-life statues to can’t-help-but-smile kitsch.
+So hop out of the car to stretch your legs at these fun sights you can find across the country — and stay at a clean, verified home right on your route.

 Whether you grab breakfast burritos before hitting the open road or spend happy hour at palm tree-shaded rooftop bars, you can’t go wrong with a California road trip.
-Make sure you stop at these unforgettable roadside attractions to make your drive even more memorable.
+Make sure you stop at the best roadside attractions found in The Golden State to make your drive even more memorable.

 805 W. Manchester Blvd, Inglewood, CA

-A towering donut beckons you to stop by Randy’s Donuts, which you might have seen on Arrested Development, Californication, or Entourage.
-Visit for a glazed midnight snack (they’re open 24 hours!) or a photo opp with a 32-foot pastry.
+A towering beacon calling to all donut lovers, Randy’s Donuts is famous for its 32-foot-tall donut as seen on Arrested Development, Californication, Entourage, and more.
+Visit for a glazed midnight snack (they’re open 24 hours!) and a photo opp with the Insta-worthy pastry.

 50770 Seminole Dr, Cabazon, CA 92230